CNA-Tech/PKS-Ninja/LabGuides/PksAppsJenkins-JP3727/readme.md

 cd ~/helm/charts/stable/jenkins
 ```

 4.2 The values.yaml file contains all the configuration for your jenkins application.
 Edit value.yaml to reflect storage.
 Search for persistence and add jenkins-claim as your existing claim and storage class as "".
-Repolace the persistence section of the values.yaml file with the snippet below
+Replace the persistence section of the values.yaml file with the snippet below

 <details><summary>values-snippet.yaml</summary>